HarunaZakaria/alx-higher_level_programming/0x03-python-data_structures/README.md

-this project is about python data structures
+this is aproject onpython data structures